Litmus (Battlestar Galactica): Analysis

 On his blog, executive producer Ronald D. Moore asks, "Was it wrong for Adama to dissolve a legally constituted judicial tribunal... simply because he sensed it becoming a witch-hunt or was he actually protecting the larger concepts of justice?" as one of a series of difficult political questions he felt Battlestar Galactica asked during its first season.
 He poses the question as one for valid debate and does not suggest an answer.

 Amanda Keith of the Los Angeles Newspaper Group compares Tyrol to Adama.
 Though Tyrol runs a tight deck, he also has a soft spot for his subordinates, as evidenced by his toleration of his deckhands' illicit distilling.
-Like Adama, he also inspires profound loyalty; hence his confession to keeping the hatch open, what Keith calls Socinus's "boneheaded move".
+Like Adama, he also inspires profound loyalty; hence Socinus's confession to keeping the hatch open, which Keith calls his "boneheaded move".

 Susan A. George writes that the narrative of Tyrol being involved with a deceptive, dangerous woman (Boomer) and being nearly destroyed by her fits into the tradition of film noir.
 In George's view, Boomer threatens "male authority and the hierarchical command order".
 Commenting on the scene in which Six chokes Baltar, threatens that he must finish the Cylon detector, and then kisses him, George observes a "mix of sadism and eroticism... characteristic of the femme fatale."